 From our experience, most home buyers who are at all budget conscious find that this trade-off is more than worth it.

 Which is the right lot style for you?

 With regular and zero lot line homes in general, one may not be better or worse than the other.
 When the time comes to choose, it’s all a matter of understanding exactly what your needs are and picking what’s best for you.

-If you’re at all unsure about which lot style you should choose, your safest bet is to speak with a showhome representative for the neighbourhood you wish to build in.
-This can help you figure out which type best suits you.
+If you’re at all unsure about which lot style you should choose, speak with a show home representative in the neighbourhood that you wish to build in.

 These great communities feature zero lot lines and our showhomes would be happy to answer any questions you may have: